The Mosquito Bucket Challenge

 - Water

-- A small handful of dead leaves or grass clippings (you want to make the water stinky to attract mosquitoes!)
+- A small handful of dead leaves or grass clippings.

 - Marker or paint for decorating.